-You can use any combo of bell peppers.
+You can use any combo of bell pepper colors.
 I typically do not use green bell peppers because they are the least ripe of the bunch, but since you’re putting them in the oven to cook you probably won’t notice that much of a flavor difference.

-Hot Italian sausage typically comes in a link.
+Hot Italian sausage: Hot Italian sausage typically comes in a link.
 Remove the skin prior to cooking and as you cook break it into smaller pieces.
-Sometimes I want a more fine chop, so after the meat is cooked I will give it a quick extra chop on the cutting board.
-When you remove the sausage from the pan leave the juices behind, it will help flavor the rest of the ingredients!
+For smaller pieces, you can chop on a cutting board after cooking.
+Use a slotted spoon to remove sausage to leave the juices behind, it will help flavor the rest of the ingredients!

-I like to use fire roasted instead of plain diced tomatoes, because it gives an extra layer of flavor to the dish.
-I add in some dry herbs: thyme, basil, and oregano.
+Fire roasted tomatoes: I like to use fire roasted instead of plain diced tomatoes, because it gives an extra layer of flavor to the dish.
+Herbs: I add in some dry herbs: thyme, basil, and oregano.
 Then a secret ingredient… Worcestershire sauce! (just a touch).

-Now comes to stuffing the peppers.
-I hate how they will roll around causing the stuffing to fall out and make a mess so here’s a hack.
+Bell pepper tip: Since bell peppers are rounded, you want to secure them so they don’t roll and the stuffing falls out.
 Take your pairing knife and carefully shave a flat spot on the bottom so the pepper sits flat in the baking dish.

 Spoon the filling into each pepper and top with some cheese.
 Cover with foil and place in the oven for 30 minutes or until the peppers are easily pierced and tender.
 Remove the foil at the end to brown the cheese under the low broiler.

-Carefully remove the stuffed peppers from the oven and top with fresh parsley.
+Carefully remove the Italian sausage stuffed peppers from the oven and top with fresh parsley.

 You can store the bell peppers in the refrigerator for 3 days to enjoy throughout the week.
 You can also freeze them individually for meal prepping purposes.